brucebismarck/transfer_learning_kaggle_furniture/README.md

 kaggle furniture transfer learning task

-7% in final position.
+7% in final leaderboard.
 Learned a lot from https://github.com/skrypka/imaterialist-furniture-2018 and also from official pytorch tutorial.